vyfor/cord.nvim/.github/wiki/Extensions.md

 - **`interval`**: How often to poll Last.fm for the latest track.
 Minimum is 500ms.
 - **`max_retries`**: Number of times failed HTTP requests will be retried.
 - **`override`**:
-  - `true` (default): The plugin fully manages activity updates.
+  - `true` (default): The extension fully manages activity updates.
-  - `false`: The plugin will not change activity directly; instead, it exposes variables you can use in your own configuration.
+  - `false`: The extension will not change activity directly; instead, it exposes variables you can use in your own configuration.
 - **`fallback_image`**: Image URL used when the track has no album art or Last.fm returns a placeholder.

 **Variables Added:**